Need to present a business decision process, illustrate a legal procedure or show the decision logic in an expert system answering human questions?

 You can rather easily try to recreate a similar tree using basic PowerPoint shapes with some little graphical additions (such as contours and icons).
-The key to keeping the professional look of the diagram is to remember about the alignment of all shapes and don’t stuff too much inside the slide.
-Have enough whitespace around nodes and whole tree diagram.
+The key to keeping the professional look of the diagram is to remember the alignment of all shapes and don’t stuff too much inside the slide.
+Have enough whitespace around nodes and the whole tree diagram.

 Creative Sketched Customer Segmentation Tree